condense9/hark-lang/guide/src/002_03_language_reference.md

 This declares that the decorated function is a C9 function, and *not Python*.

-The important thing to remember is that in a C9 function, you can **only** use C9 primitives or other C9 functions -- you can't call python functions.
+The important thing to remember is that in a C9 function, you can **only** use C9 primitives or other C9 functions—you can't call python functions.
 The `process` function is only valid C9 if the functions it refers to (`get_metadata`, `get_chunks`, ...) are also C9 functions.

+**Rule:** Only positional arguments are allowed—no varargs, keyword args (yet!)

 So, for example, this is valid, though extremely boring: